What are the early signs of HIV in men?

-This stage usually occurs 2 to 4 weeks after transmission, and not every person will notice it.
+This stage usually occurs 2–4 weeks after transmission, and not every person will notice it.

-At this stage, people usually have a significant amount of virus in their bloodstream, which means that it is easy to pass it on.
-If someone thinks that they might have the virus, they should seek medical care and get tested as soon as possible.
+At this stage, a person will have a significant amount of virus in their bloodstream, which means that it is easy to pass it on.
+If a person thinks that they might have the virus, they should seek medical attention as soon as possible.

 Stage 2: Clinical latency

-This stage can last for 10 years or more if the person does not receive treatment.
-It is marked by an absence of symptoms, which is why this is phase is also known as the asymptomatic phase.
+This stage can last for 10 years or more if the person does not seek treatment.
+It is marked by an absence of symptoms, which is why medical professionals may also refer to this phase as the asymptomatic phase.

-At this stage, a medication known as antiretroviral therapy (ART) can control the virus, meaning that HIV does not progress further.
+At this stage, a medication called antiretroviral therapy (ART) can control the virus, meaning that HIV does not progress.
 It also means that people are less likely to transmit the virus to others.

-While the virus is still reproducing in the bloodstream, it may do so at levels that are undetectable by testing.
-If someone has undetectable levels of the virus for at least 6 months, they cannot pass the virus on to others through sex.
+While the virus is still reproducing in the bloodstream, it may do so at levels that healthcare professionals cannot detect.
+If someone has undetectable levels of the virus for at least 6 months, they cannot pass the virus to others via sex.